What’s next for React Native in 2024

 To fulfil the objective of freely sharing UI between web and native, the underlying event loop has to be made consistent between platforms.
 This requires changing the order of execution of effects and mounting in React Native to support microtasks and synchronous events, and to remove the background executor option in Fabric to increase the alignment with Web specifications.

-This issue is becoming especially important to make React Native compatible with the optimizations offered by the new compiler.
+This issue is becoming especially important to make React Native compatible with the optimisations offered by the new compiler.
 For example, at the moment, useLayoutEffect is not guaranteed to run before repainting the screen, making it impossible to have deterministic behaviour that would be required by a compiler.
 Removing async rendering seems like an ambitious yet risky attempt that can potentially sacrifice performance in favour of deterministic rendering behaviour.

 Unlike the strict-DOM, this change is in an early stage and may not make it into production if the performance bottlenecks prove too difficult to solve.
 If successful, though, this will make React Native apps practically act like yet another browser rather than a distinct platform, making it easier for web devs to contribute to native projects.